junxit/us-congress-bills-113/bill.md

 - **(2)** in subsection (b), by amending paragraph (1) to read as follows:
   > - **(1)** at least 30 days’ advance written notice, stating specific reasons for the proposed action, unless—
   >   - **(A)** there is reasonable cause to believe that the employee has committed a crime for which a sentence of imprisonment can be imposed; or
-  >   - **(B)** the agency determines that the employee’s conduct with respect to which an action covered by this subchapter is proposed is serious or flagrant as prescribed in regulation by the Office of Personnel Management;
+  >   - **(B)** the agency determines, as prescribed in regulation by the Office of Personnel Management, that the employee’s conduct with respect to which an action covered by this subchapter is proposed is flagrant and that such employee intentionally engaged in such conduct;

 ## § 5.
 Misappropriation of funds amendments